 In the village of Hottot les Bagues, opposite the Marie, is a memorial to the units of 231 Brigade of 50th Tyne Tees Division who fought across this ground

 2nd Hampshire Regiment area

-We then moved round to the area where we’d been last year which was where the 2nd Hampshire Regiment had fought but with new information following our reading of the War Diary…
+We then moved round to the area where we’d been last year where the 2nd Hampshire Regiment had fought.
+We had been there last year but now had new information following our reading of the War Diary.

 1: 1st Hampshire 1st “phase line”